Every animal here has a personality. Some are leaders. Some are comedians. Some prefer quiet corners. Together, they make the farm feel alive.

 With sweeping horns and confident posture, Dolly commands attention without saying a word.
 As the largest cow, she is also the alpha.
 She moves through the pasture like she knows she’s impressive — because she is.
 When visitors have food, she’s the first to eat.

-Pickles is calm, photogenic, and wonderfully patient.
-He enjoys gentle brushing and standing quietly beside guests for those peaceful farm moments.
+At four years old, Pickles is calm, photogenic, and wonderfully patient.
+He enjoys back scratches and standing quietly beside guests for those peaceful farm moments.

 Calm and composed, Bridgette prefers sticking close to the group and keeping things orderly.